 In personal injury cases, the plaintiffs have the burden to show that the defendants owed them a duty of care and breached it.
 They must also show that the breaches caused the injuries and that the plaintiffs suffered harm as a result.
 Workers’ compensation claimants do not have to prove that their employers were negligent.
-Workers who are eligible for workers’ compensation may file claims for benefits regardless of whether they were partially at fault for their injury accidents.
+Workers eligible for workers’ compensation may file claims for benefits regardless of whether they were partially at fault for their injury accidents.
 In exchange for being able to file claims for workers’ compensation, employees are unable to file personal injury lawsuits against their employers.
 There are specific instances in which a lawsuit may be needed, however.

 Third-Party Liability for Worksite Injuries